packit/packit.dev/content/_index.md

   every two weeks.
 To accomplish this, the release and validation processes are completely automated.

+* All the tests are passing in CI systems for master branches for all our projects.
+No excuses.

 * Contributions to packit must be possible by any developer, maintainer, tester, or other engineer.
 Any Fedora developer or tester should be able to reproduce a bot locally on their machine, given appropriate credentials.